promise-authentication/promise_authentication/app/views/about/technology.html.md

-# Let's talk about technology.
+# Let's talk about technology

 These are the proposed technologies that <%= name %> will rely on.